kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

    `Success`, the scheduler commits and writes the entire tree's resolved pod bindings from memory to the API server.

+###### In-memory simulation revert pacing across the recursion stack

+In the existing flat gang scheduling implementation, `podGroupSchedulingDefaultAlgorithm` is fully self-contained.
+When a member pod is assumed, a `revertFn` is registered and executed via `defer` upon function exit, restoring the `nodeInfoSnapshot` to its pre-execution state.

+Under a nested `CompositePodGroup` hierarchy, deferred local reverts on function exit would prematurely clear assumed pod allocations of a successfully simulated child group (e.g. `PG-1`) before its sibling (e.g.
+`PG-2`) is evaluated.
+Sibling groups would fail to see the consumed capacity in the memory snapshot, leading to resource over-commitments and deadlocks.

+To resolve this, the recursive algorithm does not defer execution of the revert closures locally.
+Instead, as each child group runs its in-memory simulation, the registered `revertFn` closures are returned and accumulated (`[]revertFn`) up the recursion stack to the root CPG.
+Upon exit from the root-level `podGroupSchedulingDefaultAlgorithm` execution pass, the accumulated revert closures are always executed all-at-once, cleanly restoring the shared `nodeInfoSnapshot` to its pre-execution state before the separate, asynchronous binding cycle triggers.

 > [!NOTE]
 > **No-Backtracking:** Sibling child groups under a `CompositePodGroup` are